alexandert-dev/alexandert-dev/README.md

 ### :woman_technologist: About Me

 - I’m working as Full Stack Developer and contributing to frontend and backend for building web applications.
+- In my free time I contribute to open source projects.